Choosing a Warehouse

 The difference in architecture translates into differences in pricing.

-Fixed-price plans are geared toward high-volume customers and allow you to rent a fixed amount of compute power.
+Fixed-price plans are more for high-volume customers and allow you to rent a fixed amount of compute power.

-Redshift does require you to create a cluster, schedule vacuums, choose sort and distribution keys, and resize your cluster as storage and performance needs change over time.
+Redshift does require you to create a cluster, choose sort and distribution keys, and resize your cluster as storage and performance needs change over time.

-BigQuery is “fully-managed”, which means that you’ll never have to resize, vacuum, or adjust distribution or sort keys.
-All of that is handled by BigQuery.
+BigQuery is “fully-managed”, which means that you’ll never have to resize or adjust distribution or sort keys.
+BigQuery handles all of that.

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!